linusnorton/check-list/README.md

-# Express Coffee Template #
+# check-list  #

-An Express + CoffeeScript + Mustache application template for Node (aka hipstermatic).
-This provides a simple basis for an application, and helps me skip over the tedious part of configuring Express the way I like it.
+An Express + CoffeeScript + Mustache application for creating check-lists.
+Useful for creating QA checklists for manual processes.

 ## Requirements ##

-In order to use this template, you'll need the following:
+In order to use check-list, you'll need the following:

  * Node JS – [Node installation instructions][node]
  * Node Package Manager – [npm installation instructions][npm]